 - Mediation: Think about whether mediation might be a good solution for your case before you go to court.
 In mediation, a trained person will help you and the person who you disagree with try to find a solution to your dispute outside of court.
 Ask your circuit clerk for more information on mediation.
-If you are in Chicago, you can go to the Center for Conflict Resolution website or call (312) 922-6464.

 - Going to court more than once: Your first trip to court may not be for your hearing or trial.
 Your first time in court may only be to file paperwork, and it may take more than one trip to court after that before your case is finished.
 If you have received paperwork in the mail, read it carefully, so you know what you need to do on the first visit to court.

 - Dress properly and arrive early: When you go to court, remember to dress like you are going to a job interview, and be sure to get there early.

 - Use court help desks: Clerks, judges, and other court employees cannot give you legal advice or tell you what you should do in your case.
 There may be a help desk available at the court where you can get some advice.

 - Always be polite: Always be polite to the judge, the court staff, your opponent and others in the courtroom.
 Turn off your cell phone.
 Don't eat, drink or chew gum, and don't talk in court unless it is your turn.
 When you are in front of the judge, you should only talk to the judge, not the other party or their attorney.

 - Be prepared: Go to court prepared with organized documents and witnesses to support your side of the story, if it is the day of your hearing.